 Fortunately, the number of lead poisoned children in North Carolina has dropped dramatically over the last 10 years.
 This is largely due to the tremendous efforts of many dedicated staff at the North Carolina Children’s Environmental Health Branch and others working within local health departments.

 We now know that children suffer from permanent brain damage with even extremely small amounts of lead in their blood.
-The American Academy of Pediatrics calls the situation unacceptable and has called for more action to eliminate this problem once and for all.
+The American Academy of Pediatrics calls the situation unacceptable and has called for more action to eliminate this problem once and for all and the threshold for what is considered a dangerous level of lead in a child’s blood has dropped significantly over the past 30 years.

-When someone is a victim of lead poisoning, the effects can be long lasting, particularly in children.
-Child victims often suffer developmental disabilities that can make adjusting to a normal life practically impossible.
+When a North Carolina child is a victim of lead poisoning, the effects can be long lasting, particularly in children.
+Child victims of lead poisoning often suffer developmental disabilities that can make adjusting to a normal life practically impossible.

 Over the years, Mike Malone has gained a reputation as being a fierce advocate for the rights of those who have suffered from the careless pollution of their environments.
 He has successfully argued for his lead poisoned clients before state and federal courts and has dedicated his career to helping the victims of lead poisoning receive fair and just treatment.